nguyenphuminh/JeChain/README.md

 Remember to only use it for experimental purposes, I can not guarantee that this feature will be changed or not in the future.

 ## Should you use JeChain?
-You can use it now, but wait until 1.0 to have the best experience.
+Probably not, surely you can use it now, but wait until 1.0 to have the best experience.

 ## Upcoming features
 * Improved security and performance.
 * Proof-of-stake.
+* Sharding.

 (Many features are already built, but are not pushed publicly due to testing).